-- A. Laser Tube-This CO2-filled glass tube is mounted on brackets and immobile.
-Its connection to the laser power supply is extremely high voltage and extremely dangerous. - B. 1st Mirror-This adjustable-angle mirror is fixed in place to transfer the engraving laser from the tube to the 2nd mirror. - C. 2nd Mirror-This adjustable-angle mirror moves with the X-axis rail to allow the laser beam to travel along the Y axis. - D. 3rd Mirror-This adjustable-angle mirror moves with the laser head to allow the laser beam to travel along the X axis. - E. Focus Lens-This lens directs and focuses the laser to the material. - F. Workbed-The bare workbed can be adjusted in height or fitted with aluminum or honeycomb tables for different projects.
+- A. Laser Tubes-These CO2-filled glass tubes are mounted on brackets and immobile.
+Theirs connections to the laser power supply is extremely high voltage and extremely dangerous. - B. 1st Mirrors-These adjustable-angle mirrors are fixed in place to transfer the engraving lasers from the tubes to the 2nd mirrors. - C. 2nd Mirrors-These adjustable-angle mirror move with the X-axis rail to allow the laser beams to travel along the Y axis. - D. 3rd Mirrors-These adjustable-angle mirror move with the laser heads to allow the laser beams to travel along the X axis. - E. Focus Lenses-These lenses direct and focus the lasers to the material. - F. Workbed-The bare workbed can be adjusted in height or fitted with aluminum or honeycomb tables for different projects.